alozie/afndev/template/README.md

 this project:

     root
-      ├── bin     - Contains binaries built by Composer, as well as installation binaries.
       ├── build    - Contains build config files for CI solutions.
 E.g., Phing configuration.
       ├── docroot  - The drupal docroot.
 Intentionally .gitignored.
 Created only during builds.
       ├── hooks    - Contains Acquia Cloud hooks.
       ├── patches  - Contains private patches to be used by make.yml.
+      ├── profiles - Contains custom profiles; symlinked to docroot/profiles.
       ├── readme   - Contains high level project documentation.
       ├── reports  - Contains output of automated tests; is .gitignored.
       ├── scripts  - Contains a variety of utility scripts that are not part of the build process.
       ├── sites    - Subdirectories within sites are symlinked to /docroot/sites.
       ├── tests    - Contains all test files and configuration.
       ├── vendor   - Contains built composer dependencies; is .gitignored.

 ## Development Standards and Best Practices